phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 and 2B (GEOPROF) files have this difference (perhaps the difference between bin centers and bin edges), In the same way, the heights, taken from `temp_ds` differ from `rain_ds` by about -19 meters.
 It's not crucial to the analysis, so we'll just overwrite the storm_zvals height dimension to force them to be equal.
+If the difference was important, I'd either have to interpolate the arrays onto a common grid, or maintain two separate height dimensions, at the cost of not being able to subtract/add the arrays.

++++ {"tags": [], "user_expressions": []}

+### The two radar field heights differ from each other by about 18 meters

 ```{code-cell} ipython3
 #